chinmaymukim/Chinmay_projects/README.md

 # Academic projects
-Master of Science in Data Analytics Projects
+Master of Science in Data Analytics Projects.